zekebarger/AccuSleep/README.md

 - Networks trained using MATLAB 2019a or later do not seem to be backward compatible with earlier versions of MATLAB.
 However, networks trained on 2018b or earlier seem to be forward compatible.
 - Make sure the recordings are free of NaN and Inf values.
-- Please contact zeke (at) berkeley (dot) edu if you find any other issues.
+- Please contact zekebarger (at) gmail (dot) edu if you find any other issues.

 ## Acknowledgements
 We would like to thank [Franz Weber](https://www.med.upenn.edu/weberlab/) for creating an early version of the manual labeling interface.